ibm-js/dtreemap/docs/master/index.md

 ### Security

 This widget as no specific security concern.
 Refers to `delite/Widget` and `delite/StoreMap` documentation for general security advices on this base class and mixin that `dtreemap/TreeMap` is using.

+### Browser Support

+This widget supports all supported browsers without any degrated behavior.

 ## See also
 ### Samples